pascal-arya/Reimplementing-SegRNN/README.md

 1. Instead of taking each point to make decision, we group some point into segment.
 This can reduce iteration thus solving vanishing/exploding gradient problem.
 2. Making each point paralel with positional encoding to preserve sequence information.

-For further detail about the architecture and methodology, I suggest to read the paper: https://arxiv.org/pdf/2308.11200v1
+For further detail about the architecture and methodology, I suggest to read the [paper](https://arxiv.org/pdf/2308.11200v1) or my explanation